-Pelletier de Fontenay – a Montreal studio led by Hubert Pelletier and Yves de Fontenay – designed the property to reference nearby barns and sheds.
-The aim was to reinterpret them with contemporary materials and construction, including wooden cladding and standing-seam sheet metal for the exterior.
+Pelletier de Fontenay – a Montreal studio led by Hubert Pelletier and Yves de Fontenay – designed the property in collaboration with Montreal architect Abbott.
+The aim was to reinterpret the design of nearby barns and sheds with contemporary materials and construction, including wooden cladding and standing-seam sheet metal for the exterior.

 The largest of these pitched structures is in the centre of the 300-square-metre home.
 The double-height space contains the lounge, dining area and kitchen.
 It receives plenty of daylight through sliding glass doors that open to a terrace, and a skylight above.

-"Inside the house, large windows frame carefully selected views onto to the agrarian landscape, while skylights in every double-height space fill the interior with natural light all day," the firm added.
+"Inside the house, large windows frame carefully selected views onto to the agrarian landscape, while skylights in every double-height space fill the interior with natural light all day," Pelletier de Fontenay added.

 The master suite is set on the southern side, with views of the mountains of Vermont, and is the smallest of the three volumes.
 Extra living space is provided by a plywood-clad mezzanine built above the bedroom that the owners use as a space for meditation.